MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

     ![Register build agent](media/azure-stack-solution-hybrid-pipeline/000_21.png)

 4. When the config.cmd finishes, the build agent folder is updated with additional files.
-The folder with the extracted contents should look like the following:
+The folder with the extracted contents should look like the following example:

     ![Build agent folder update](media/azure-stack-solution-hybrid-pipeline/009_token_file.png)